 Blog Type #7: The Homer

-It’s reserved for bloggers who write posts of epic proportions — posts that take readers on a 2,500+ word journey every time.
+Much like the renowned Iliad, the Homer blog title is reserved for bloggers who write posts of epic proportions — posts that take readers on a 2,500+ word journey every time.

 Advantages of the Homer:

-- According to BuzzSumo’s analysis of over 100 million articles, long form content gets shared more than short form content.
+- According to BuzzSumo’s analysis of over 100 million articles, long-form content gets shared more than short form content.

 - Greater word count gives you a better shot at attracting organic search traffic.